 Q: What is the family involvement during treatment?

 A: Parents are engaged in family therapy weekly as well as the Caregiver DBT groups on Tuesdays 4:00-5:30 p.m. and Family Psychoeducation session every other Friday via Zoom.
 Visitation takes place every weekend and families are encouraged to visit in-person at least twice a month.
 All visitation will take place in the Dining Hall, behind the Dining Hall on the patio or in the Pavilion adjacent to the Dining Hall.
-Therapeutic home passes are incorporated in the treatment, especially as clients becomes more stable and is preparing for discharge.
+Therapeutic home passes are incorporated into treatment, especially as clients become more stable and are preparing for discharge.

 Q: What about School?

 A: Clients are enrolled into full-time school and attend classes on campus from 8 a.m. – 2 p.m. during the school year.
 Hillside’s Conant School is part of Atlanta Public School and is also independently accredited through Cognia. (hyperlink school to the school page)

 The Hillside Conant School is a place of encouragement and enthusiasm.
 It houses 12 state of the art classrooms with specialized media teaching tools such as Promethean Boards and Google Chromebooks and the Dorothy Cohen Library.
 Our school is accredited by AdvancEd and is part of the Atlanta Public School system through the Georgia Department of Education.